forkcms/documentation/theming guide/what_is_a_theme_within_fork.md

 ![Theme structure](https://raw.github.com/forkcms/documentation/master/theming%20guide/assets/theme_structure.jpg)

 When you start building a website, you'll first want to set up a steady core.
-This means you have at least some own core-templates (head.tpl, footer.tpl, navigation.tpl...) ready.
+This means you have at least some own core-templates (head.html.twig, footer.html.twig, navigation.html.twig...) ready.
 Once you have your base set, you can alter it with themes.